zeekus/textfiles/pschism_build_document_with_spack.md

 ## Details on What we cover.
 -----------------------------------
 - Define snafus.
 This is intentially put at top to save the reader some time.
-- Provide a step-by-step guide for installing and running Pschism - a hydro model.
+- Provide a step-by-step guide for installing and running Pschism - a hydro model with Intel MPI.
 - Install spack from git.
 - Configure spack so that it is aware of the current system packages, compilers, modules, and how to run compiles.
-  1. We explain how to modify the packages.yaml, compilers.yaml, config.yaml, modules.yaml
+  1. We explain how to modify the packages.yaml, compilers.yaml, config.yaml, modules.yaml and their relevance.
   2. We explain how to tell spack about libfabric [external], intelmpi [external].
 - Use Spack to install Intel compilers.
 - Configure Intel-MPI wrappers to point to Intel compiler (dependancies on compilers.yaml)